kobertlam/Credit_Risk_Analysis/README.md

 Credit card credit dataset from [LendingClub](https://www.lendingclub.com/), a peer-to-peer lending services company

 ## Deliverables:
-Deliverable 1: Use Resampling Models to Predict Credit Risk Deliverable 2: Use the SMOTEENN Algorithm to Predict Credit Risk Deliverable 3: Use Ensemble Classifiers to Predict Credit Risk Deliverable 4: A Written Report on the Credit Risk Analysis
+[Deliverable 1](./credit_risk_resampling.ipynb): Use Resampling Models to Predict Credit Risk

+[Deliverable 2](./credit_risk_resampling.ipynb): Use the SMOTEENN Algorithm to Predict Credit Risk

+[Deliverable 3](./credit_risk_resampling.ipynb): Use Ensemble Classifiers to Predict Credit Risk

+Deliverable 4: A Written Report on the Credit Risk Analysis (this file)

 ## Results:
 * Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all six machine learning models.